-This Vegan Potato Salad features tender potatoes with a creamy, perfectly seasoned mayo dressing, and is a super simple version of a classic.
+Vegan Potato Salad features tender potatoes with a creamy, perfectly seasoned mayo dressing.
 It’s a fail-proof, customizable recipe, and a ‘tried and true’, crowd-pleasing favorite!

 Potato salad is just about one of the most popular side dishes, along with Mashed Potatoes, Oven Roasted Potatoes, and my favorite Crispy Smashed Potatoes and Fresh Herb Potato Salad!
 Forgive me, but I love potatoes and can easily make them a meal!

 There are many different types of potato salad recipes on the web, all highly personal with each person having their own preferences.
 Whether it’s mustard, mayo or no-mayo, full of veggies, no veggies – everyone needs a classic potato salad recipe for summer gatherings and get-togethers!

 This vegan potato salad recipe is a great base that can be built upon making your own ‘best’ potato salad.
 It’s an old time favorite using a few simple ingredients with a creamy mayo-based dressing and loaded with delicious flavor.
 It can be made ahead and comes together about 30 minutes!